mollywoodnini/ga-z270x-ug/README.md

 ## Gaming <sub>[&uarr;](#contents)</sub>

 What little games that can run on Mac natively from Steam run very well.
-HITMAN, DiRT Rally, WoW, Smite, LoL, Euro Truck Sim 2, and lots more run at 60fps with settings maxed out.
+HITMAN, DiRT Rally, WoW, Smite, LoL, Euro Truck Sim 2, and more run at 60fps with settings maxed out.
 I can stream and not suffer from from performance loss.
 I did the first time around because my install was degraded due to constant fiddling.
 Using [Wine](http://wineskin.urgesoftware.com/tiki-index.php) I can run Platinum, Gold and Silver rated games with mostly no issues.
 I don't like vysnc so I limit my frames to 75 or 60 depending on what the game settings allow.
 Considering my monitor is FreeSync and AMD is better supported in macOS, I need to get an RX580 or Vega.

 ## Temperatures <sub>[&uarr;](#contents)</sub>